angarsky/diveintopython/learn/variables/array/basic_operations.md

 ## How to Copy an Array

-To copy an array in Python, you can use different approaches depending on the type of array you're working with.
+You can copy an array in Python using several approaches.
 Here are some common methods to copy arrays:

 1. List: